 Religion plays an integral part in most Asian countries, and despite everything, the blind habit of a rite is often able to override science and logic.
 Faith, it seems, is that belief beyond reason, the glue which binds peoples together and keeps their societies predictable and ‘formatted’.
 In many societies religion is married to custom and tradition in very unique ways.

 Change is a slow and often painful process, but it is also inevitable.
-Increased Western influence, internet activity, travel and education have all had an impact on relaxing some of these customs and traditions with younger generations.
+Increased Western influence, internet activity, global economies, travel and education have all had an impact on relaxing and transforming some of these customs and traditions with younger generations.
+This is particularly evident in societies which have been geographically sheltered or isolated historically, such as Nepal and the island of Bali in Indonesia.